 Early July in Minnesota can be quite hot and humid.
 We have had temperatures reach the high 90’s with high humidity and have also had days as cool as the low 70’s.
 In it’s history, regardless of weather, the Afton trail run has never been canceled – train for and plan for a hot day – hydration and electrolyte balance is key.
 Be prepared, watch the forecast and plan accordingly.
 This is a hot weather race we strongly encourage you to carry a water bottle at all times.

-You must wear your race number and it must be clearly visible at all times.
-Those who register within 3 weeks of the race will have their names custom printed on their race numbers!
+Your race number must be worn on the front of your body and be clearly visible at all times.
+Those who register within 3 weeks of the race will have their names custom printed on their race numbers.

 The course will be marked with Orange flags, which will always be on the left hand side of the trail along with some supplemental arrows.
 In the one short section of “two-way traffic” course markers will be on both sides of the trail.
 It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by small minded individuals – it is important that you study the course maps prior to running and have a concept of where you are going.

-Due to our past experience with people wearing headphones on trail runs such as these, we discourage their use however we won’t tell you can’t wear them .
+We discourage the use of headphones but their use in not prohibited.
 Full awareness of one’s surroundings, and the ability to communicate with other participants, race volunteers, and trail users not associated with the event are critical to everyone’s safety.
-Please use common sense.

 Don’t do it.
 If you see some trash someone else has dropped, pick it up.
 Keep the trail clean.